Unleash/unleash-client-php/README.md

 own IP address or use the default (`$_SERVER['REMOTE_ADDR']`).
 Providing your own is especially useful if you're behind proxy and thus `REMOTE_ADDR` would return your proxy server's IP address instead.

+> As of 1.4.0 the CIDR notation is supported

 ```php
 <?php